mono/website/docs/advanced/pinvoke/index.md

 ## Thanks

-Portions of this document were generated as a result of a mono-list discussion between Jonathan Pryor and David Jeske.
-See: [<https://lists.dot.net/pipermail/mono-list/2003-July/014886.html>](https://lists.dot.net/pipermail/mono-list/2003-July/014886.html).
+Portions of this document were generated as a result of a [mono-list discussion](https://lists.dot.net/pipermail/mono-list/2003-July/014886.html) between Jonathan Pryor and David Jeske.

 Thanks also to Paolo Molaro, Bernie Solomon, and Marcus for reviews and comments.